jaggarwal20/Election_Analysis/README.md

 ### 1.1 Purpose
 A Colorado Board of Elections employee as given you the following tasks to complete the election audit of the recent local congressional election.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who recieved votes.
-3. Calculate the total number of votes each candidate received.
-4. Calclate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.

 ### 1.2 Resouces
 - Data Source: election_results.csv